 Direct Entry NP Admissions Requirements

-While the admission requirements for a Direct Entry NP program will vary from state to state in the US, there are some requirements and documents that all aspiring nursing applicants need to fulfill and submit along with their admission form, such as the following:
+Admission requirements for a Direct Entry NP program will vary from state to state.
+However, there are some requirements and documents that all nursing applicants need to fulfill and submit.
+They include:

 - An application to your nursing school of choice